Prayer, Creativity & Faith

 To enter to win this sterling silver charm bracelet—hand-crafted by yours truly with blue and green stones and beads—leave a comment below.
 Tell us about a gift you remember that God gave you, a gift hidden within a gift, or simply leave a comment or prayer request.
 I’ll draw names to select a winner one week from today.

-11 Responses to “Your answer may already be right next door”
+11 responses to “Your answer may already be right next door”

 1. Claudia Schneider says: